MicrosoftDocs/bingmaps-docs/BingMaps/articles/accessing-the-bing-spatial-data-services-using-php.md

 manager: "stevelom"
 ---
 # Accessing the Bing Spatial Data Services using PHP
-This article will describe how to write a PHP application that can interact with the [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] Geocode Dataflow API.
+This article will describe how to write a PHP application that can interact with the [Bing Spatial Data Services](../articles/includes/bm-spatialapi-product-name-md.md) Geocode Dataflow API.

- The [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] is a RESTful web service.
+ The [Bing Spatial Data Services](../articles/includes/bm-spatialapi-product-name-md.md) is a RESTful web service.
 Representational State Transfer (REST) is an architecture for distributed systems.
 It follows a stateless client-server model, meaning that there is no memory (context) of past requests stored on the server between client requests.
 A RESTful web service is a collection of resources, stored under a central URL, which supports a set of operations all of which can be activated using HTTP methods (POST, GET, etc.).

- The [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] includes a Geocode Dataflow API that allows you to “batch” geocode large sets of spatial data.
+ The [Bing Spatial Data Services](../articles/includes/bm-spatialapi-product-name-md.md) includes a Geocode Dataflow API that allows you to “batch” geocode large sets of spatial data.
 Use of this API involves starting geocode “jobs” on large lists of spatial data, waiting for the job to complete, and then accessing the successfully (or unsuccessfully) geocoded locations when the job is complete.
 Spatial data can be uploaded in a variety of formats, including XML, CSV, tab-delimited and pipe-delimited files.
 These files can be accessed using HTTP GET requests that include a URI and parameters indicating what information is to be returned.

- This article will describe how to construct PHP pages that interact with the [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] Geocode Dataflow API.
+ This article will describe how to construct PHP pages that interact with the [Bing Spatial Data Services](../articles/includes/bm-spatialapi-product-name-md.md) Geocode Dataflow API.

- For a complete description of the [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] including an API reference, see the [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] documentation at [Bing Spatial Data Services](../spatial-data-services/bing-spatial-data-services.md).
+ For a complete description of the [Bing Spatial Data Services](../articles/includes/bm-spatialapi-product-name-md.md) including an API reference, see the [Bing Spatial Data Services](../articles/includes/bm-spatialapi-product-name-md.md) documentation at [Bing Spatial Data Services](../spatial-data-services/bing-spatial-data-services.md).

 ## Setting Up Your Environment
- Before continuing with this article, you should ensure that you have the correct software installed and environment setup to develop and host PHP pages that will connect to the [!INCLUDE[bm_spatialapi_product_name](../articles/includes/bm-spatialapi-product-name-md.md)] Geocode Dataflow API.
+ Before continuing with this article, you should ensure that you have the correct software installed and environment setup to develop and host PHP pages that will connect to the [Bing Spatial Data Services](../articles/includes/bm-spatialapi-product-name-md.md) Geocode Dataflow API.

 ### Required Software
  To work with and run the sample applications in this article, you will need a PHP-enabled web server.
 To develop the samples, we used **WampServer** (http://www.wampserver.com), a Windows-based development environment that includes Apache, PHP, and MySQL Database.
 It is easy to install and has everything you need to create and host PHP applications quickly and easily.